nathaniel-may/BufferedZipper/README.md

 ## Dependencies
 - `cats-core`:  The user interface requires `cats-core` to specify generic effects
-- `sclaz-core`: Until cats adds a [zipper instance](https://github.com/typelevel/cats/issues/1156), internally scalaz must be used for Zipper representations.
+- `scalaz-core`: Until cats adds a [zipper instance](https://github.com/typelevel/cats/issues/1156), scalaz must be internally used for Zipper representations.
-- `jamm`:       Measuring tool to estimate the size of in memory objects.
+- `jamm`:       Measuring tool for estimating the size of in memory objects.
 Requires the `javaagent` JVM flag to be set at runtime.

 ## Future Work:
 - `SLF4J` log message when running without Jamm java agent and a ByteLimit is created